judaicalink/judaicalink-generators/bhr/README.md

 Part 2: Die Rabbiner im Deutschen Reich (1871 – 1945), edited by Katrin Nele Jansen.

-We have trasnformed this encyclopedia into JudaicaLink dataset format in two stages which you can read in more deatils in corresponding folders (Round1, Round2).
+We have transformed this encyclopedia into JudaicaLink dataset format in two stages which you can read in more details in corresponding folders (Round1, Round2).